Edit the Portal's Menu Structure

 Multilingualism

-Opens a dialog in which the title can be entered in multiple languages.
+Opens a dialog box where the title can be entered in multiple languages.

 Link